AkshitTayade/AkshitTayade/README.md

 <img align="right" alt="GIF" src="https://github.com/AkshitTayade/gif-for-readme/blob/master/image_processing20200107-3552-13pkkb4.gif" width="400" height="300" />

 ### 💼  Things that I'm currently working on:
-* Doing bachelor's degree in Electronics & Telecommunication Engineering
+* Doing Master's degree in Data Science
-* Taking a Machine Learning Online Course, and looking forward to build some real life project.
+* Taking a GANs Course, and looking forward to build some real life project.
 * Inquiring more about Deep Learning and Computer Vision.
-* Looking forward to take a Web Development Courses in future besides college curriculum.
 * 🔜  Working on implementing AI on microcontrollers.
 * Learning editing photos by using Adobe Lighroom.

 ### 💻 Recent Work
-* Wondering how Data Science can be used in the field of space?
-This project explains how Machine Learning models can predict on given weather and technical conditions, whether space shuttle or rockets will have successfull Launch or not.
-[Explore more](https://github.com/AkshitTayade/Rocket-Prelaunch-Status-Check)
+* Wondering how AI can be used in the field of Fitness?
+This project explains how Machine Learning, Deep Learning models can help correct body postures while you are working out, and provided detailed diet recommendation based on your profile.
+It also tracks your daily exercise and guides it to your goal with appealing visual charts.
+[Explore more]()
+* Discovered a new approach for clothing recommendation using Deep Learning.
+[Explore more]()
 * I worked on delivery successfull machine learning model in domain of medical analysis.
 This project was based on Malaria Detection, and documentation can be found [here](https://github.com/AkshitTayade/Malaria-Detection)
 * As a part of my Internship project, my team developed a unique way of playing childhood game-Hand cricket.
 We developed a bot which plays with user using Hand gesture movements, and determines who wins!
 Give it a try [here](https://github.com/AkshitTayade/Hand-Cricket-OpenCV)